Traffic nightmare: Snow snarls evening commute

 New Jersey Transit train service was subject to 90-minute delays while NJT bus service was experiencing 75-minute delays.
 Bus, rail and light rail tickets/passes are being cross-honored system-wide.

-Commuters were even spotted pushing a stalled bus in North Bergen, New Jersey:
+Commuters were spotted pushing a stalled bus in North Bergen, New Jersey:

 Check this out in north Bergen, NJ pic.twitter.com/Wc9tFqFotf— LG (@0706Lg) November 15, 2018